Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking

 \section{Conclusions}

-This paper presents the first feasibility study that investigates the effectiveness of using prior Web UI repair techniques for initial local matching and then using ChatGPT to perform global matching to mitigate the bias in prioritization of attributes used by prior approaches.
-To mitigate hallucination in ChatGPT, we propose an explanation validator that checks the consistency of the provided explanation, and provides hints to ChatGPT via a self-correction prompt to further improve its results.
-Our evaluation on a widely used dataset shows that the combination with ChatGPT improve the effectiveness of existing Web test repair techniques.
+This paper presents the first feasibility study that evaluates the effectiveness of using prior Web UI repair techniques for initial matching and then using ChatGPT to perform subsequent matching to mitigate the bias in prioritization of attributes of prior approaches.
+To reduce hallucination in ChatGPT, we introduce an explanation validator that checks the consistency of the provided explanation, and gives hints to ChatGPT via a self-correction prompt to further improve its results.
+Our evaluation on a widely used dataset shows that the combinations with ChatGPT improve the effectiveness of prior techniques.
 Our study also reveals several findings and implications.
 As an initial study that focuses on LLM-based Web test repair, we hope that our study could shed light in improving future Web UI test repair approaches.